Emails Sent to Spam

 Scheduling

-Start Small
+Start small

 Start with a small list of recipients and expand the list gradually.
 While it may be tempting to get your email campaign into full swing as soon as possible, doing so risks your emails getting marked as spam or even blocked from the outset.
-Your email account isn't yet ready to handle the volume of emails associated with bulk email campaigns.
-Therefore, it's best to keep your mailing list small to start with and to personalize your emails using *|merge fields|*.
+Your email account is not yet ready to handle the volume of emails associated with bulk email campaigns.
+Therefore, it is best to keep your mailing list small to start with and to personalize your emails using *|merge fields|*.